Requirements for Compiling, Installing and Running Snowmix.

 Snowmix is supported on a wide range of Linux distributions and was supported on versions of macOS (OS X).
 Native MacOS support is planned to be pickup, when access to hardware for testing has been secured.

-- Linux Mageia amd64 and i686 (Derived from Mandriva derived from Mandrake (and Conectiva) derived from RedHat).
+- CentOS Linux amd64 and i686 (Downstream from RHEL - RedHat).

-- Linux Manjaro amd64 and i686 (Arch derived).
+- debian Linux amd64 and i686.

-- Linux MX Linux amd64 and i686 (debian derived).
+- EndeavourOS Linux amd64 and i686 (Arch derived).

 - Linux Mint amd64 and i686 (Ubuntu/debian derived).

-- Linux OpenSUSE amd64 and i686.
+- OpenSUSE Linux amd64 and i686.

 For Snowmix 0.5.1.1, the following OS distributions was also supported, but testing and support for version 0.5.2 and newer has for now been cancelled.